-Dr Erin Roger is a Sector Lead at Atlas of Living Australia, former Chair of the Australian Citizen Science Association and a longstanding judge for the Eureka Prize for Innovation in Citizen Science — now in its seventh year.
+Dr Erin Roger is a Sector Lead at Atlas of Living Australia, former Chair of the Australian Citizen Science Association and a longstanding judge for the Eureka Prize for Innovation in Citizen Science — now in its eighth year.
 We caught up with her to look inside the judging process, discuss why you should consider entering and reflect on the evolution of citizen science.

 Each application is reviewed multiple times

 I begin by giving each application a skim, to see what sort of projects have entered and look for any I haven’t heard of.
 Then I read each one thoroughly, giving an initial score and writing notes, which together serve as the basis for discussion with the other judges.
 If the project has an app, for example, I’ll download it to check out functionality and activity levels.
 Before submitting my initial assessments, I revisit the applications one last time to make sure I’m happy, then establish my top three entries and the reasoning behind my selection.

 Judges read a lot of applications!
 When there are so many materials to review, we don’t want to keep re-reading something to understand what an entrant or nominator is saying.
 Formatting makes a difference in terms of ease of reading and communicating your response to each criterion — for example bolding important words, using bullet points and inserting headings.
 Figures, diagrams and pictures also help provide a clearer picture of a project.